Qualitative Numeric Planning: Reductions and Complexity: Qualitative Numerical Problems

 \subsection{QNPs: Semantics}

 A state $s$ for QNP $Q=\tup{F,V,I,O,G}$ is a valuation that assigns a truth value $s[p]$ to each boolean variable $p \in F$, and a non-negative real value $s[X]$ to each numerical variable $X \in V$.
 Since the initial situation $I$ can only feature atoms of the form $\EQ{X}$ or $\GT{X}$, there is a \emph{set} $S_0$ of possible initial states $s_0$ that correspond to the valuations that satisfy the literals in $I$.
-For example, in $Q_{clear(x)}$, $I$ is given by the literals $I=\{\neg H, \GT{n(x)}\}$, meaning that $S_0$ contains all and only the valuations that make $H$ false and $n(x){\,=\,}r$ for some positive real number $r$.
+For example, in $Q_{clear}$, $I$ is given by the literals $I=\{\neg H, \GT{n(x)}\}$, meaning that $S_0$ contains all and only the valuations that make $H$ false and $n(x){\,=\,}r$ for some positive real number $r$.
 The use of variables that can take real values for representing integer counters illustrates that the semantics of QNPs is coarse-grained, and for this reason, decidable.
-Indeed, QNPs use just one qualitative property of numbers; namely, that a non-negative variable that is decreased infinitely often and increased finitely often, eventually must reach the value of zero.
+Indeed, QNPs use just one qualitative property of numbers; namely, that a non-negative variable eventually must reach the value of zero if it keeps being decremented and not incremented.
 This property is true for integers, and it also true for reals, as long as the magnitude of the decrements is bounded from below by some positive $\epsilon$-parameter.
 More about this below.
 The state model $\S(Q)$ represented by a QNP can be characterized as follows:

 \begin{definition} A QNP $Q=\tup{F,V,I,O,G}$ determines a non-deterministic state model $\S(Q)=\tup{S,S_0,Act,A,F,S_G}$ where \begin{enumerate}[$\bullet$] \item the states $s$ in $S$ are the valuations that assign a truth value to the boolean variables in $F$ and a non-negative real value to the numerical variables in $V$, \item the initial states $s_0$ in $S_0$ are those that satisfy the literals in $I$ under a closed-world assumption ($s_0$ makes $p$ and $\EQ{X}$ false if the literals $p$ and $\EQ{X}$ are not in $I$), \item the actions in $Act$ are those in $O$; i.e., $Act=O$, \item the actions $A(s)$ applicable in $s$ are those in $Act$ such that $Pre(a)$ is true in $s$, \item the goal states in $S_G$ are those that satisfy $G$, \item the transition function $F$ is such that $s' \in F(a,s)$ for $a \in A(s)$ if \begin{enumerate} \item $s'[p]$ is $true$ (resp. $false$) if $p$ (resp. $\neg p)$ is in $\Eff(a)$, \item $s[X] < s'[X]$ if $Inc(X)$ is in $N(a)$, \item $s'[X] < s[X]$ if $Dec(X)$ is in $N(a)$, \item $s'[p] = s[p]$ if neither $p$ nor $\neg p$ in $\Eff(a)$, \item $s'[X] = s[X]$ if neither $\INC{X}$ nor $\DEC{X}$ in $N(a)$. \end{enumerate} \end{enumerate} \end{definition}